sbaumann75/pdsnd_github/README.md

 bikeshare_project

 ### Description
-This code helps exploring data related to bike share systems in New York City, Chicago and Washington
+This code helps exploring data related as it relates to bike share systems in New York City, Chicago and Washington

 ### Files used
 bikeshare_project.py, chicago.csv, new_york_city.csv, washington.csv